 - This medicine may make you sunburn more easily.
 Use care if you will be in the sun.
 Tell your doctor if you sunburn easily while taking this drug.

 - Be careful in hot weather or while being active.
 Drink lots of fluids to stop fluid loss.

 - If you will be near phosphorous insecticides, talk with your doctor.

-- Some people who take fluphenazine decanoate injection may get a very bad muscle problem called tardive dyskinesia.
-This muscle problem may not go away even if fluphenazine decanoate injection is stopped.
-Sometimes, signs may lessen or go away over time after fluphenazine decanoate injection is stopped.
-The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
-The risk is also greater the longer you take fluphenazine decanoate injection or with higher doses.
-Muscle problems may also occur after short-term use with low doses.
-Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.
+- Some people may get a severe muscle problem called tardive dyskinesia.
+This problem may lessen or go away after stopping fluphenazine decanoate injection, but it may not go away.
+The risk is greater with diabetes and in older adults, especially older women.
+The risk is greater with longer use or higher doses, but it may also occur after short-term use with low doses.
+Call your doctor right away if you have trouble controlling body movements or problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 - Do not stop taking fluphenazine decanoate injection all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
 If you need to stop fluphenazine decanoate injection, you will want to slowly stop it as ordered by your doctor.